isralduke/thatbook/30-amos.md

 > I will strike Ekron with my hand;
 > the rest of the Philistines will also die.”
 > The sovereign Lord has spoken!

-> <a name="1:9">1:9</a> This is what the Lord says:
+<a name="1:9">1:9</a> This is what the Lord says:

-> “Because Tyre has committed three crimes—
+> “Because Tyre has committed three crimes —
-> make that four!—I will not revoke my decree of judgment.
+> make that four! — I will not revoke my decree of judgment.
 > They sold a whole community to Edom;
 > they failed to observe a treaty of brotherhood.
 > <a name="1:10">1:10</a> So I will set fire to Tyre’s city wall;
 > fire will consume her fortresses.”

-> <a name="1:11">1:11</a> This is what the Lord says:
+<a name="1:11">1:11</a> This is what the Lord says:

-> “Because Edom has committed three crimes—
+> “Because Edom has committed three crimes —
-> make that four!—I will not revoke my decree of judgment.
+> make that four! — I will not revoke my decree of judgment.
 > He chased his brother with a sword;
 > he wiped out his allies.
 > In his anger he tore them apart without stopping to rest;
 > in his fury he relentlessly attacked them.
 > <a name="1:12">1:12</a> So I will set Teman on fire;
 > fire will consume Bozrah’s fortresses.”

-> <a name="1:13">1:13</a> This is what the Lord says:
+<a name="1:13">1:13</a> This is what the Lord says:

-> “Because the Ammonites have committed three crimes—
+> “Because the Ammonites have committed three crimes —
-> make that four!—I will not revoke my decree of judgment.
+> make that four! — I will not revoke my decree of judgment.
 > They ripped open Gilead’s pregnant women
 > so they could expand their territory.
 > <a name="1:14">1:14</a> So I will set fire to Rabbah’s city wall;